Smells Like Green Spirit: Characters

 Mishima, Kirino, and Yumeno's teacher.
 He is gay but has lived his entire life oppressed and was forced to marry a woman he didn't love.
 All this gave origin to the development of a very twisted personality.
 He is attracted to Mishima, whom he sexually harasses and even tries to rape.

 Media

 Manga

 The series started its serialization on August 12, 2011, and finished on February 13, 2013.
 It was published by Fusion Product and two volumes have been released in Japan.
 The manga has been licensed for its publication in Spain by Ediciones Tomodomo.

 Drama CDs

 A series of two Drama CDs have been released.
 The first one was launched on March 28, 2014, while the second one on May 30, 2014.
 The Japanese voice acting cast includes; Yoshitsugu Matsuoka as Mishima, Wataru Hatano as Kirino, Hiroyuki Yoshino as Yumeno, and Kōji Yusa as Yanagida.

 TV drama

-A live-action television drama adaptation was announced on August 23, 2024.
+A live-action television drama adaptation of Smells Like Green Spirit was announced on August 23, 2024.
+The series was directed by Ikuko Sawada and aired on MBS' drama shower slot from September 20, 2024, to November 8, 2024.

+The series stars Araki Towa as Mishima, Sono Shunta as Kirino, Fujimoto Kudai as Yumeno, and Abe Alan as Yanagida.
+Additional cast members include Wakana Sakai, Ogino Yuri, and Asuka Kurosawa, who played the mothers of Mishima, Kirino, and Yumeno, respectively.

+A theatrical version of the drama was released on June 27, 2025.